ThimbleFire/Unity2D_Roguelike/README.md

 ## TODO

 Add a MapEditor.
 The map editor stores a directory to a list of chunks and enemies suitable for that map.
 It also stores a path to the next and previous map.
+    Add Area Level to the map editor

+When the player character creates their character, it creates a new save file.
+The map name is saved in this.
+When the gameplay scene is opened, board manager reads the saved data and loads the character and the map.
+Rooms create enemies specified in the mapdata.
+Map data also has a previous and next string which is the path to the previous and next level.
+When loading a level, the seed is saved so if the player returns to that level, the map layout persists.
+However in Diablo 2 fasion, we might conider purging this list of seeds when the game is closed.

 ## Loading